ekneale/SNF-simulations/README.md

 # SNF-simulations
-This package simulates antineutrino emissiond from dry casks of spent nuclear fuel (SNF).
+This package simulates antineutrino emissions from dry casks of spent nuclear fuel (SNF).
 This is done by plotting a total energy spectrum dependent on the masses and cooling times of isotopes commonly found in SNF and a calculation of the expected flux of antineutrinos at the detector.

 ## Installation
 To use, clone the repository then use the package manager [pip](https://pip.pypa.io/en/stable/) to install SNF_simulations.